 - High fat foods, such as French fries, onion rings, whole milk, regular cheese, sour cream, ice cream, and potato chips, and high-fat meats, such as bacon and creamy sauces.

-- The National Institutes of Health (NIH) have identified tomatoes and citrus fruits as foods that can cause or worsen reflux.
+- The National Institutes of Health (NIH) have identified tomatoes and citrus fruits as foods that can cause or worsen reflux (1).

-- Researchers from Harvard Medical School found chocolate to be a trigger for reflux.
+- Researchers from Harvard Medical School found chocolate to be a trigger for reflux (2).

 Foods that can help reduce symptoms of reflux include the following:

-- Research shows that fiber may help protect against reflux.
+- Fiber may help protect against reflux.
 One study found that people who ate a diet high in fiber were 20% less likely to experience reflux.